gabeweng/CollegeExplorer/README.md

 # CollegeExplorer
-College Explorer that aims to improve decision making for prospective studetns.
+College Explorer that aims to improve decision making for prospective students.

 Curated attributes to make it more user-friendly.